AbdallaAlhag/Asos-Shop-App/README.md

 The Website we were working with changes weekly: https://www.asos.com

-using https://rapidapi.com/DataCrawler/api/asos10 -> For the ASOS API https://www.npmjs.com/package/react-responsive-carousel -> nice little tool
-https://pictogrammers.com/library/mdi/ -> Icons
+using https://rapidapi.com/DataCrawler/api/asos10 and https://rapidapi.com/apidojo/api/asos2 (for the product detail)-> For the ASOS API https://www.npmjs.com/package/react-responsive-carousel -> nice little tool https://pictogrammers.com/library/mdi/ -> Icons